 Animation company, Klasky Csupo was responsible for the animation production starting with the shorts on The Tracey Ullman Show (1987) and the series until 1992, when they were replaced with Film Roman.
 Company head Gabor Csupo didn't want Gracie Films to send in their own producer to oversee the animation, and Gracie Films wasn't happy with Csupo's chosen producer.

 Homer Simpson's alarm code at 742 Evergreen Terrace is "3679", which is the same as his PIN.

 Homer and Marge's ages have changed as the years have gone on while Bart, Lisa, and Maggie's have remained ten, eight, and one, respectively.
 Homer was thirty-six and Marge was thirty-four in earlier seasons.
 Homer was then thirty-eight for a few seasons before settling on thirty-nine.
 Most recently, his age was said to be forty-two.
 Marge's age remained thirty-four for many years until an episode that revealed she was now thirty-six.
 Grampa's age has never officially been confirmed.
 It is commonly referenced that he is in his eighties, after getting upset that he and Maggie couldn't participate in a game for ages 8-80.

-Frank Sivero attempted to sue 20th Century Fox for two hundred fifty million dollars, because he claimed Fat Tony's sidekick, "Louie" was based on his character "Frankie Carbone" from Goodfellas (1990).
-He claimed he had "created" Frankie Carbone especially for Goodfellas.
+Frank Sivero attempted to sue Twentieth Century Fox for two hundred fifty million dollars, because he claimed Fat Tony's sidekick, "Louie" was based on his character "Frankie Carbone" from Goodfellas (1990).
+He claimed he had "created" Frankie Carbone especially for Goodfellas (1990).
 However, due to the lack of proof, the lawsuit was dismissed.